Elephant cognition: Self-awareness

 Elephants have joined a small group of animals, including great apes, bottlenose dolphins and Eurasian magpies, that exhibit self-awareness.
 The study was conducted with the Wildlife Conservation Society (WCS) using elephants at the Bronx Zoo in New York.
 Although many animals respond to a mirror, very few show any evidence that they recognize it is in fact themselves in the mirror reflection.

 The Asian elephants in the study also displayed this type of behavior when standing in front of a 2.5 by 2.5 m mirror – they inspected the mirror and brought food close to the mirror for consumption.

-Evidence of elephant self-awareness was shown when the elephant Happy repeatedly touched a painted X on her head with her trunk, a mark which could only be seen in the mirror.
+Evidence of elephant self-awareness was shown when the elephant Happy (in the Bronx Zoo) repeatedly touched a painted X on her head with her trunk, a mark which could only be seen in the mirror.
 Happy ignored another mark made with colorless paint that was also on her forehead to ensure she was not merely reacting to a smell or feeling.

 Frans De Waal, who ran the study, stated, "These parallels between humans and elephants suggest a convergent cognitive evolution possibly related to complex society and cooperation."

 Self-awareness and culling

 There has been considerable debate over the issue of culling African elephants in South Africa's Kruger National Park as a means of controlling the population.
 Some scientists and environmentalists argue that it is "unnecessary and inhumane" to cull them since "elephants resemble humans in a number of ways, not least by having massive brains, social bonds that appear to be empathetic, long gestations, high intelligence, offspring that require an extended period of dependent care, and long life spans."
 A South African animal rights group asked in a statement anticipating the announcement, "How much like us do elephants have to be before killing them becomes murder?"

 Others argue that culling is necessary when biodiversity is threatened.
-However, the protection of biodiversity argument has been questioned by some animal rights advocates who argue that the animal which most greatly threatens and damages biodiversity is humanity, so if we are not willing to cull our own species we cannot morally justify culling another.
+However, the protection of biodiversity argument has been rejected by animal rights advocates and conservationists who argue that the greatest threat to biodiversity comes from human beings.